junxit/us-congress-bills-113/bill.md

   >           - **(dd)** public health entities;
   >         - **(II)** universities and academia; and
   >         - **(III)** non-profit disaster relief organizations.
-  > - **(d)** *Consultation with non-Members* To the extent practicable, the Group shall work with existing bodies in the public and private sectors to carry out subsection (b).
+  > - **(d)** *Consultation with non-members* To the extent practicable, the Group shall work with existing bodies in the public and private sectors to carry out subsection (b).
   > - **(e)** *Meetings*
   >   - **(1)** *Initial meeting* Not later than 90 days after the date of the enactment of this section, the Group shall hold its initial meeting.
 Such initial meeting may be held virtually.
   >   - **(2)** *Subsequent meetings* After the initial meeting under paragraph (1), the Group shall meet at least twice each year, or at the call of the Chairperson.
 Such subsequent meetings may be held virtually.
   > - **(f)** *Nonapplicability of FACA* The Federal Advisory Committee Act (5 U.S.C.
 App.) shall not apply to the Group.
   > - **(g)** *Reports* Not later than March 30 of each year, the Group shall submit to the appropriate congressional committees a report that includes the following:
-  >   - **(1)** A review of current and emerging social media technologies being used to support preparedness and response activities related to terrorist attacks.
+  >   - **(1)** A review of current and emerging social media technologies being used to support preparedness and response activities related to terrorist attacks and other emergencies.
-  >   - **(2)** A review of best practices and lessons learned on the use of social media during the response to terrorist attacks that occurred during the period covered by the report at issue.
+  >   - **(2)** A review of best practices and lessons learned on the use of social media during the response to terrorist attacks and other emergencies that occurred during the period covered by the report at issue.
-  >   - **(3)** Recommendations to improve the Department’s use of social media.
+  >   - **(3)** Recommendations to improve the Department’s use of social media for emergency management purposes.
+  >   - **(4)** Recommendations to improve public awareness of the type of information disseminated through social media, and how to access such information, during a terrorist attack or other emergency.
-  >   - **(4)** Recommendations to improve information sharing among the Department and its components.
+  >   - **(5)** Recommendations to improve information sharing among the Department and its components.
-  >   - **(5)** Recommendations to improve information sharing among State and local governments.
+  >   - **(6)** Recommendations to improve information sharing among State and local governments.
-  >   - **(6)** A review of available training for Federal, State, local, and tribal officials on the use of social media in response to a terrorist attack.
+  >   - **(7)** A review of available training for Federal, State, local, and tribal officials on the use of social media in response to a terrorist attack or other emergency.
-  >   - **(7)** A summary of coordination efforts with the private sector to discuss and resolve legal, operational, technical, privacy, and security concerns.
+  >   - **(8)** A summary of coordination efforts with the private sector to discuss and resolve legal, operational, technical, privacy, and security concerns.

 - **(b)** *Clerical amendment* The table of contents in section 1(b) of the Homeland Security Act of 2002 is amended by inserting after the item relating to section 317 the following new item: